In case you haven’t noticed, I love cooking with bourbon. So I have an apple bourbon peanut cake recipe to share with y’all today.

 It’s a doctored up cake mix, so moist and delicious that nobody will know (or care!) that it came from a box.
 The cake is rich from the bourbon (not extract, the real stuff!) and crisp from the apples.
 And, the peanuts?
 They add an interesting texture and great flavor.

 Here’s my shameless plug for a local peanut producer in my area–Bakers’ Southern Traditions.
 I used their salted blister fried peanuts.
 They have a perfect crunch that holds up during baking.
 I can’t say enough good stuff about their products.
-Here is the link if you want to try them for yourself.
+So here is the link if you want to try them for yourself.

-If peanuts are not your cuppa tea, feel free to swap out walnuts or pecans–either would suit the cake well, too!
+However, if peanuts are not your cuppa tea, feel free to swap out walnuts or pecans–either would suit the cake well, too!

 While there are a few steps in prepping this cake, it really doesn’t take very long, and the reward for your extra work is so worth every step.

 - 1/2 cup bourbon.
 I prefer Bulleit, it’s really the only kind that I like